-Depending on where they sleep player will have different bonuses and penalties.
+Depending on where they sleep, a player will have different bonuses and penalties.
 Each sleep location has a price in silver or resources associated with it.
-When you choose a location roll from the appropriate table.
+When you choose a location, roll from the appropriate table.
 Players may choose any available sleeping location.

-Also note that not all locations have all options available, a small hamlet might not have an available inn, for example.
+Also note that not all locations have all options available - a small hamlet might not have an inn available, for example.

 In the interlude, if you were to receive an affliction you already have, you must choose another affliction to receive.

 |2-3||You get beaten by some nobles; take 2 wounds, become hopeless or angry.|

 |4-5||You woke up in the rain; you are now shaken.|